gkt12345/Namste-React/Ep7_Finding_The_Path/readme.md

 - createBrowserRouter:- configration to devlop path to diffrent elements.
 - RouterProvider :- Provide Routing configration

-# Erliar we were render AppLayout directly now we provide it to RoterProvider to router configration.
+# Earliar we were render AppLayout directly now we provide it to RoterProvider to router configration.

     eg:- ``root.render(<RouterProvider router{appRouter}>);``